 Elisabeth Von Trapp, born and raised in Vermont, is the granddaughter of the legendary Maria and Baron von Trapp whose story inspired The Sound of Music.
 She has carried on the legacy of the internationally renowned Trapp Family Singers, enthralled audiences from European cathedrals to Washington D.C.’s Kennedy Center, and had her music featured on National Public Radio, BBC-Radio, Japanese National Radio and CNN Spanish Radio. www.elisabethvontrapp.com

 Jane Beaumont Snyder, Soprano.
 Jane is a “renaissance soul” who is devoted to the healing of spirit through the senses.
 Her many passions include poetry, dance, yoga, massage therapy, dreamwork, astrology, organic farming, vegan cuisine, philosophy, and, of course, music.
-She has a B.A. in French and Jazz Studies from Scripps College, and is currently working towards a second B.A. in Transpersonal Studies and Writing.
-A frequent soloist with the Oriana Singers, she has performed with Viva La Voce’s Puppet Opera and the Vermont Mozart Fesitval.
+She has a B.A. in French and Jazz Studies from Scripps College.

 Emily Day, Alto.
 Emily Day has been singing professionally for ten years.
-She graduated with honors from the New School Jazz and Contemporary Music Program in New York and is currently a lecturer and/or adjunct faculty at the University of Vermont, Johnson State College, St. Michael’s College and Community College of Vermont.
-She also performs regularly with the Swingin’ Vermont Big Band and with smaller ensembles in the greater Burlington area.
+She graduated with honors from the New School Jazz and Contemporary Music Program in New York and has been a lecturer and/or adjunct faculty at the University of Vermont, Johnson State College, St. Michael’s College and Community College of Vermont.
+She also had performed with the Swingin’ Vermont Big Band and with smaller ensembles in the greater Burlington area.

 Vincent Pelletier, Bass/Baritone.
 Vin Pelletier manages the Language Resource Center at UVM and was formerly the chair of Humanities at Trinity College.
-A musician all his life, in many genres and with different instruments, his early heroes were Pete Seeger, Joan Baez, and Judy Collins — along with others who gave voice to our deepest hope for peace in troubled times.
+A musician all his life, in many genres and with different instruments.
 He now performs regularly with the Oriana Singers and the Vermont Mozart Festival and has sung many principal roles ranging from the sublime (Jesus in the St. Matthew Passion) to the ridiculous (Shadbolt in Yeomen of the Guard).
-He currently serves as music director at St. Andrew’s in Colchester, Vermont.
 “The Celtic Mass for Peace recording project cemented together a very loving group of singers and players for an intense week of peacemaking.
 Thanks for the privilege of being part of it.”

 Ellen Bosworth, Soprano